russellholt/rsl-1/README.md

 ## why does this exist

-the original vision for rsl was to be a scripting language specifically designed to write web applications.
-It was mean to minimize the need to deal directly with the details of HTTP or HTML.
+the original vision for rsl was to be a special purpose language for web applications.
+It was meant to minimize the need to deal directly with the details of HTTP or HTML.
+The language itself can be thought of as an object messaging framework for C++ that also happens to have its own syntax, grammar.

 ## this is dead software